You performed a search for: Skills / Experience: Leadership

 Responsibilities:

-• Complete inbound and outbound calls with service users
+- Complete inbound and outbound calls with service users residing in the county

-• Complete safety/wellness checks, provide medication reminders, and engage in social conversations with a diverse group of people
+- Complete safety/wellness checks, provide medication reminders, and engage in social conversations with vulnerable populations

-• Assist with crisis intervention, when presented
+- Assist with crisis intervention, when presented

-• Utilize a strengths-based, solution-focused approach
+- Utilize a strengths-based, solution-focused approach

-• Provide external resources and referrals to service users
+- Provide external resources and referrals to service users

-• Complete case documentation of all interactions with service users
+- Complete case documentation of all interactions with service users

 Pregnancy and Infant Loss (PAIL) Network provides bereavement support at no cost to families who have experienced the loss of a pregnancy at any stage, or the death of their baby, up to 12 months of age.
 We currently have volunteer opportunities for people who are approximately two years past their bereavement date and are looking for meaningful ways to offer their support to others.
 We are actively training peer supporters for private online bereavement support groups and one-to-one phone support.